announced on Tuesday that it has entered a settlement agreement with the U.S. government over land rights at the foot of King Street.

-Holtzman said in a letter to the editor this week that the club had spent more than a million dollars on that federal case.
+Holtzman said in a that the club had spent more than a million dollars on that federal case.

 He would also like to explore replacing the chain link fence near the waterside, which he recalled as something the city "put up one evening."

 "In the early 2000s, I petitioned the [Board of Architectural Review] to put something more environmentally and aesthetically appealing there but the National Park Service wrote the mayor a letter saying the mayor shouldn't hear our case because of the outstanding legal issue," Holtzman said.

 He hopes that now the federal case is closed, the club might be able to move forward on that.

 Holtzman said the settlement was spurred by the January 2011 court decision.
 "Both sides saw that as an opportunity to close this out," he said.
 The club sought to recoup some of its monies after that judgment and the negotiations took about a year, according to Holtzman.

 While this federal case is now closed, the club must still wrangle with the to send parts of a local suit back to Alexandria Circuit Court.

 “The City of Alexandria is trying a similar move to take the Boat Club’s property through eminent domain under the guise of waterfront development,” said a Tuesday press release issued by the boat club.
 “This case is being waged in court and in the court of public opinion.”